ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

   additional variable attributes that can be defined here (see the already available cmorizers).

-Use the file structure as given in the files that already exist, and save the file with the extension ``<short_name>.dat``.
+It is recommended to use an existing custom table as a template, to edit the content and save it as file with the extension ``<short_name>.dat``.

 2. Configuration file